Stillrot/RGINP/README.md

 ## Architecture
 ![Architecture](imgs/architecture.jpg)

-$I_{masked}$ and $M$ are the input of $G$, we omit M in this figure to express clearly our framework.
+$I_{masked}$ and $M$ are the input of $G$, we omit $M$ in this figure to express clearly our framework.
 For the test stage (red line), the user extract desired attributes using our attributes extractor to a reference image.